daveschafer/powershell-scripts/README.md

-# powershell-scripts
+# Powershell Script Compilation

-A compilation of useful powershell scripts
+A compilation of useful powershell scripts.